Best Single-Line Phone Plans of 2026: Top Picks & Deals

 • Generous Mobile Hotspot: The plan includes 30GB of high-speed mobile hotspot data, a great perk for working on the go.

-• High Cost: At around $80 a month, it is one of the more expensive single-line plans on the market.
+• High Cost: At around $80 a month for a single line, it is one of the more expensive options.

-Best for a Balance of Price and Perks: T-Mobile Experience More
+Best for Price and Perks: T-Mobile Go5G Plus

-T-Mobile’s Experience More plan offers an excellent blend of strong 5G coverage, a wealth of included perks, and a guaranteed price lock.
+Replacing the older Magenta plans, T-Mobile’s Go5G Plus offers an excellent blend of strong 5G coverage, a wealth of included perks, and upgrade flexibility.
 It's a great option for individuals who want a premium experience with the added value of entertainment subscriptions.

-• Extensive 5G Network: T-Mobile's 5G network is known for being the largest and fastest in the country.
+• Extensive 5G Network: T-Mobile's 5G network is currently widely regarded as the largest and fastest in the country.

-• Included Perks: The plan comes with valuable freebies like Netflix and Apple TV+ subscriptions.
+• Included Perks: The plan comes with valuable freebies like Netflix (Standard with ads) and Apple TV+ subscriptions included.

 Best for Low Cost (Prepaid): Mint Mobile

-• Incredibly Low Price: Plans start at just $15 per month when you pay for a full year upfront, making it one of the cheapest options available.
+• Incredibly Low Price: Plans start at just $15 per month when you pay for a full year upfront (or during introductory promos), making it one of the cheapest options available.

 • Flexible Data Tiers: You can choose from various data plans (e.g., 5GB, 15GB, Unlimited), so you only pay for what you need.

-• Good Coverage: Mint Mobile uses the T-Mobile network, giving you access to a large 5G footprint.
+• Good Coverage: Mint Mobile uses the T-Mobile network, giving you access to a massive 5G footprint.

-• Requires Upfront Payment: You must pay for 3, 6, or 12 months of service in advance to get the best rates, which can be a significant upfront cost.
+• Requires Upfront Payment: You must pay for 3, 6, or 12 months of service in advance to get the best rates.

 • Data Deprioritization: As a budget carrier, your data speeds may be slowed down behind T-Mobile's direct customers during network congestion.

-Best for Ultimate Flexibility: Google Fi Wireless Unlimited Standard
+Best for Ultimate Flexibility: Google Fi Wireless Unlimited Plus

-• International Travel: The plan includes data, talk, and text in Canada and Mexico and high-speed data in over 200 other countries at no extra cost.
+• International Travel: The plan includes data in over 200 countries at no extra cost—a massive benefit for globetrotters.

-• Seamless Switching: Google Fi seamlessly switches between T-Mobile and U.S. Cellular networks to provide the best possible coverage.
+• Seamless Switching: Google Fi intelligently switches between T-Mobile towers and secure Wi-Fi hotspots to provide the best possible signal.

-• Taxes and Fees Not Included: The advertised prices do not include taxes and government fees, which can vary.
+• Taxes and Fees Not Included: The advertised prices do not include taxes and government fees, which can vary by state.

 Current Deals for Single-Line Plans

 • Visible by Verizon: Visible, a Verizon-owned budget carrier, often runs promotions on its popular single-line plans.
-Its Visible+ plan provides unlimited premium data on Verizon's 5G network, and you can find a deal that brings the price down to around $35 per month for the first year.
+Its Visible+ plan provides unlimited premium data on Verizon's 5G network, and you can often find a deal that brings the price down to $35 per month (regularly $45) for the first two years.

-• Metro by T-Mobile: Metro frequently offers free phones when you switch and activate on a new unlimited plan.
-This can be a great option for those who need a new device and want an affordable plan with unlimited data.
+• Metro by T-Mobile: Metro frequently offers free 5G phones when you switch and activate on a new "Flex" plan.
+This is a great option if you need a new device and want an affordable plan with unlimited data.

 • Mint Mobile: Mint Mobile’s most consistent deal is its introductory pricing.
-New customers can get a 3-month plan for a discounted rate, which lets you try out their service for a lower cost before committing to a longer-term plan.
+New customers can often get any 3-month plan (even the Unlimited one) for $15/mo, letting you try the service cheaply before committing to a full year.

 Best Phones for Single-Line Plans

 Choosing a phone that fits your plan is a smart move.
-Here are some of the best phones to consider, whether you're looking for a flagship or a budget-friendly option.
+Here are some of the best phones to consider for 2026.

-Best for the Premium Experience: Samsung Galaxy S25 & iPhone 16
+Best for the Premium Experience: iPhone 17 & Samsung Galaxy S25

-If you're a single user who demands the best performance, these flagship phones are for you.
-They come with top-of-the-line cameras, blazing-fast processors, and access to all the latest 5G bands.
-While they are expensive, major carriers often offer significant trade-in deals that can make them more affordable.
+If you demand the best performance, these flagship phones are for you.
+The iPhone 17 (released late 2025) and Samsung Galaxy S25 come with top-of-the-line cameras, blazing-fast processors, and access to all the latest 5G bands.
+While expensive, major carriers often offer significant trade-in deals that can make them affordable.

 The Google Pixel 'a' series consistently delivers a high-end experience at a mid-range price.
-The Pixel 9a offers a fantastic camera, the latest version of Android, and a powerful chip, all without the flagship price tag.
-It's an excellent choice for a single-line user who wants a great phone without breaking the bank.
+The Pixel 9a offers a fantastic camera and clean Android software without the flagship price tag.
+Alternatively, the standard Pixel 10 (released late 2025) frequently sees discounts bringing it near mid-range prices.

 How to Switch to a New Single-Line Plan